 It can therefore be deduced that:

-Using this logical approach, it should be possible to, first of all, identify which accounts will be affected and then how they will be affected.
+Using this logical approach, it should be possible to identify which accounts will be affected and then consider how they will be affected.

 Thus, if Andrea has incurred the responsibility to pay for the goods, she has clearly increased a liability.
 That means a credit entry is required in her payables account.
 It follows that the entry in her purchases account will be a debit.

-As Paper FA2 only relates to unincorporated businesses (sole traders and partnerships), this might seem like an unrealistic differentiation.
-Candidates should avoid getting too concerned about this and simply deal with transactions from the perspective of the business.
+As FA2 only relates to unincorporated businesses (sole traders and partnerships), this might seem like an unrealistic differentiation.
+However, a business entity is not necessarily a separate legal entity and candidates should simply deal with transactions from the perspective of the business.

 In our example, Andrea has been identified as the owner of the business.
 As she is a sole trader (ie her business is unincorporated), there are some important legal points to be noted.
 The first is that there is no legal differentiation between Andrea and her business.
 Following from that, Andrea will be personally responsible for any debts that the business incurs, and her personal assets may be used to settle business debts.